-- (iii) the copy shall be deemed to have been made on behalf of the person or body administering the archives; and - (iv) those subsections apply as if a reference in those subsections to an institution included a reference to that person or body; - (d) where a copy, or a record embodying a sound recording, of a work, or of a part of a work, is made by or on behalf of the body administering an institution, the copy or record, as the case may be, shall be deemed to have been made on behalf of the institution; and - (e) where a copy of a sound recording or a cinematograph film is made by or on behalf of the body administering an institution, the copy shall be deemed to have been made on behalf of the institution. - (6) The production, in any proceedings: - (a) for infringement of copyright in a work; or - (c) for a contravention of a provision of this Act;
+- (iii) the reproduction or copy is taken to have been made by or on behalf of the person or body administering the archives; and - (iv) those subsections apply as if references to an institution were references to that person or body; and - (d) if a reproduction, or a record embodying a sound recording, of the whole or part of a work is made by or on behalf of the body administering an institution, the reproduction or record is taken to have been made on behalf of the institution; and - (e) if a copy of a sound recording or a cinematograph film is made by or on behalf of the body administering an institution, the copy is taken to have been made on behalf of the institution. - (6) The production, in any proceedings: - (a) for infringement of copyright in a work; or - (c) for a contravention of a provision of this Act;

-of a copy of a work, or of a part of a work, bearing a notation or mark of the kind referred to in subsection (1), 135K(1), 135ZY(1), 135ZQ(4) or 135ZT(4) is prima facie evidence of the matters stated in the notation or mark.
+of a reproduction of a work, or of a part of a work, bearing a notation or mark of the kind referred to in subsection (1), 135K(1), 135ZY(1), 135ZQ(4) or 135ZT(4) is prima facie evidence of the matters stated in the notation or mark.

-(7) For the purposes of subsection (6), where a copy of a work or a part of a work, bears a notation or mark of a kind referred to in subsection (1), 135K(1), 135ZX(1), 135ZQ(4) or 135ZT(4) the notation or mark shall, unless the contrary is proved, be deemed to have been made on the copy at or about the time the copy was made.
+(7) For the purposes of subsection (6), where a reproduction of a work or a part of a work, bears a notation or mark of a kind referred to in subsection (1), 135K(1), 135ZX(1), 135ZQ(4) or 135ZT(4) the notation or mark shall, unless the contrary is proved, be deemed to have been made on the reproduction at or about the time the reproduction was made.